 HOME > OUR WORK > PRIORITIES > ECOTOURISM

 Tourism worldwide is rapidly adopting a vast new array of sustainable tourism practices to incorporate within the AYM ecotourism plan.
-Eco-travelers expect to leave a holiday destination knowing exactly where they made their contributions to humanity, to the environment and to the culture they visited.
+Eco-travelers expect to leave a holiday destination knowing exactly where they contributed to humanity, the environment, and the culture they visited.

-Ecotourism is the medium that helps build and reinforce essential travel ethics that translate easily into high-value travel experiences for both visitors as well as locals.
-It has also by default become a very successful environmental management and community development tool.
+Ecotourism is the medium that helps build and reinforce essential travel ethics that translate easily into high-value travel experiences for both visitors and locals.
+By default, it has become a very successful environmental management and community development tool.

-Ecotourism in Sierra Leone and Moselleh beach are a recent development in a sector that has been given backing by the UN General Assembly.
+Ecotourism in Sierra Leone and Moselleh beach is a recent development in the UN General Assembly that has given backing.
 There were many notable points to the ecotourism resolution adopted by the UN GA on 20 December 2010 [on the report of the Second Committee (A/65/440) – PDF of resolution].
-One was:

-For AYM, ecotourism development for Moselleh Beach brings people of Sierra Leone much-needed sustainable income, an opportunity to show off the wonders of the country.
-AYM is committed to the development of African youth and their progress in the tourism sector.
+For AYM, ecotourism development for Moselleh Beach brings the people of Sierra Leone much-needed sustainable income, an opportunity to show off the wonders of the country.
+AYM is committed to developing African youth and their progress in the tourism sector.
 Moselleh Beach is the first attraction for ecotourism in Sierra Leone that AYM established.

 Welcome to Moselleh Beach

-Moselleh Beach offers amazing attractions to new and repeats visitors craving for some novelties in rural Sierra Leone.
-Endless activities such as:
+Moselleh Beach offers amazing attractions to new and returning visitors craving some novelties in rural Sierra Leone.

 6811 North Ave.
 Middleton, WI 53562.
 USA